What services are offered by Miracle In Motion?

 Miracle In Motion does not offer refunds.
 Our time and resources put forth trying to make our customers happy is worth something and for this simple fact, we do not offer refunds.
-However, at the discretion of the sonographer we will bring you back if we are unable to get an ultrasound of good quality or clarity.
+However, at the discretion of the sonographer we will bring you back if we are unable to get an ultrasound of good quality or clarity that fulfills the package purchased.
 All return visits are offered at no charge.
 We schedule return visits Tuesday through Friday until 5pm.
 All return visits must be scheduled before you leave your initial visit and all payment is due at the time of your scheduled visit.
 There is a 2 week time limit on return visits.
 If you are unable to return in the post two weeks you forfeit the offer for a return visit.
 It is important to understand that in no way is the sonographer responsible for your baby's movements or lack there of, and/or their undesirable position.
 We ask you are considerate and understanding towards the sonographer administering your exam, and understand they are putting forth their optimal effort to get the best images possible for you.

 What services are offered by Women's Reproductive Ultrasound?

 At WRU we provide 1st, 2nd, and 3rd trimester diagnostic ultrasounds to the expecting population.
 These diagnostic ultrasounds are only administered with a physician's order.
 Purposes for a diagnostic ultrasound include but are not limited to: due date determination, number of fetuses, fetal viability, assessing fetal growth, fluid level, fetal positioning, placental function and obtaining various fetal measurements.
 All exams performed at WRU are administered by our ARDMS registered sonographers and are interpreted by radiologists of Summit Radiology.